GAIR-Lab/IISAN/README.md

 # IISAN (SIGIR2024)
 IISAN: Efficiently Adapting Multimodal Representation for Sequential Recommendation with Decoupled PEFT

-## The code is coming soon.
-We plan to release all codes by April 30 2024.
+We are currently organizing the codes and datasets.
+We plan to release all codes by **April 30 2024.**